fwcd/kotlin-language-server/README.md

 This is fork of currently almost unmaintained upstream repo: https://github.com/fwcd/kotling-language-server

-*This fork* is being actively maintained.
+*This fork* is being maintained in developers' spare time.
 Our goal is to make this extension usable and feature complete.
 We *do not* aim for full feature parity with JetBrains ide's Kotlin support.

 > We do support only Linux and MacOS.
 Windows is not tested but still may work.
 Windows only        issues has least priority.